dreamfulnight14/My-DnD-List/README.md

 ## Overview

-This application is a home assessment project built by David Wang.

-I have built a list where items can be dragged and dropped.
+Built a list where items can be dragged and dropped.

-I considered maintainability and scalability and you can customize the items which are displayed in the list element.
+Considered maintainability and scalability and you can customize the items which are displayed in the list element.

-I followed details of Figma design and the application is working on mobile as well.
+Followed details of Figma design and the application is working on mobile as well.

-I used the most recent version of Next.js and Tailwind CSS and also DnD-kit to implement drag-and-drop functionality.
+Used the most recent version of Next.js and Tailwind CSS and also DnD-kit to implement drag-and-drop functionality.

 The code is well structured and formatted.
 There are comments to help you understand the codebase.

-Further considersation(if I get more time):
+Further considersation:

 - Automated testing with Jest or React testing library
 - Use TypeScript